sword-2/library/readme.md

 It is not complete and not checked to avoid errors.

 **Plan**
-It is planned to be a KJV bible so that when the .zip format is downloaded, will expand into a file system format by books and chapters, etc.
+It is planned to be a KJV bible accessible by simple file-system.
+The .zip download is planned to expand into folders for each book, and inside that, files for each chapter.

 It started out from a Gutenberg download (Reference 1).
-The particular file unzipped into one giant file.
-That giant file is being separated by books, chapters, and administrative parts.
+The particular download was good, but one giant file.
+The giant file would be harder to navigate.

-It is just personal file processing, not completed and likely has accidental errors.
+There are already lots of bible apps, but a file-system format makes for easy addition of tools like concordance, maybe coloring pages if a child downloaded, etc.

+**Caution: not yet checked for accidental errors.**

 Reference(s):
 -1. http://www.gutenberg.org/files/10/